-If aspect-based personalization is successful, the aspect $A_p$'s distribution in the recommendations should be similar to its distribution in the user history.
-We thus opt to evaluate personalization with the generalized Jaccard similarity, a robust measure of similarity between two probability distributions \cite{bonnici2020kullback}:
+where $A_p \in \{ctg, snt\}$, and $|A_p|$ is the number of $A_p$ classes.
+If aspect-based personalization is successful, aspect $A_p$'s distribution in the recommendations should be similar to its distribution in the user history.
+We evaluate personalization with the generalized Jaccard similarity \cite{bonnici2020kullback}:

-where $R_j$ and $H_j$ represent the probability of a news with class $j$ of aspect $A_p$ to be contained in the recommendations list $\mathcal{R}$, and, respectively, in the user history $\mathcal{H}$.

-Lastly, since all metrics are bounded to the $[0, 1]$ range, we measure the trade-off between content-based personalization (nDCG@$k$) and either aspect-based diversity $D_{A_p}@k$ or aspect-based personalization $\mathit{PS}_{A_p}@k$ by combining them with the harmonic mean.
-We denote this with T\textsubscript{A\textsubscript{p}}@$k$ for single-aspect.
-For multi-aspect evaluation, i.e., when we rank for content-personalization by diversifying simultaneously over topics and sentiment, we adopt as the evaluation metric the harmonic mean between nDCG@$k$, D\textsubscript{ctg}@$k$ (topical category), and D\textsubscript{snt}@$k$ (sentiment), denoted with T\textsubscript{all}@$k$.
-Note that, while we use an unweighted harmonic mean to quantify the trade-off between recommendation and aspect-based customization (i.e. we equally weigh all the aspects), specific use-cases in which some aspect is more important than others could, more generally, combine the aspect scores with a weighted (harmonic) mean.
+where $R_j$ and $H_j$ represent the probability of a news with class $j$ of $A_p$ to be contained in the recommendations list $R$, and, respectively, in the user history $H$.
+As all metrics are bounded to $[0, 1]$, we measure the trade-off between content-based personalization (nDCG@$k$) and either aspect-based diversity $D_{A_p}@k$ or aspect-based personalization $\mathit{PS}_{A_p}@k$ with the harmonic mean.
+We denote this T\textsubscript{A\textsubscript{p}}@$k$ for single-aspect.
+For multi-aspect evaluation, i.e., when ranking for content-personalization by diversifying simultaneously over topics and sentiment, we adopt as evaluation metric the harmonic mean between nDCG@$k$, D\textsubscript{ctg}@$k$ (topical category), and D\textsubscript{snt}@$k$ (sentiment), denoted T\textsubscript{all}@$k$.